 - Take the second piece of dough and roll out to form another triangle shape to match the first one.

-- Repeat steps 16 to 18 once more with the third piece of dough.
+Repeat step 4 with the third piece of dough.

-- Finally repeat steps 16 and 17 with the last piece of dough but don’t top this with Nutella.
+Finally with the last piece of dough repeat step 4 but don’t top this with Nutella.

 - Remove the baking tray for these next steps as you will be cutting with a sharp knife and you may damage the tray.